-Believe it or not, expressing yourself should be relatively instinctive and natural.
+Believe it or not, expressing ourselves should be relatively instinctive and natural.
 Oftentimes, the reason some of us struggle so much to stand up for ourselves is rooted in the past, for reasons such as:

 The good news is, there are lots of small practices and skills we can teach ourselves to put a stop to submissive behaviour, build self-confidence and start standing up for ourselves!

-Be kind in your self talk
+Be kind in our self talk